kiran-machineni/devops-interview-preparation/README.md

 - **Security in DevOps**
 - **Collaboration and Communication**

-Feel free to use these questions as a resource for self-assessment, interview preparation, or to assess potential candidates.
+You can use these questions as a resource for self-assessment, interview preparation, or to assess potential candidates.

 ## How to Contribute